-As part of its efforts to promote safe bicycling in Charlottesville, the City is offering free pilot classes for Charlottesville residents!
+As part of its efforts to promote safe bicycling in Charlottesville, the City is offering free bike education classes for Charlottesville residents!

-All classes will be offered at Washington Park, upper parking lot next to the pool - an enclosed parking lot separated from vehicle traffic.
+All classes will be offered at Belmont Park - in an enclosed area separated from vehicle traffic.
 Participants are requested to bring a bicycle in working condition and helmet to the class.
 A limited number of bicycles may be available to borrow, but participants must contact the instructor in advance to confirm.

 Email the class instructors